lereedjr/MSDS692/README.md

 # MSDS692
 **Project Summary**
-This project compares R-Studio and Azure Machine Learning Studio.
-The comparsion is done by accomplishing a Arificial Neural Network experiment on both platforms.

-# Data Preparation
-Data Preparation can be reviewed here: https://github.com/jk8761/MSDS692/blob/master/DataPrep.flv

 Abstract:
-The goal of the experiment is to examine the results of two distinct toolsets doing the same [Machine Learning Data Pipeline] analysis on the same data.
+The goal of the experiment is to examine the results of two distinct toolsets doing the same [Machine Learning Data Pipeline: the comparsion is done by accomplishing a Arificial Neural Network experiment on both platforms.] analysis on the same data.
 It is meant to compare the usefulness of each tool while accomplishing each step of the experiment.

 The chosen Machine Learning Method: Artificial Neural Network

+# Data Preparation
+Data Preparation can be reviewed here: https://github.com/jk8761/MSDS692/blob/master/DataPrep.flv

+Exploratory Data Analysis: Data Preparation
+                           This task was done using R-Studio

+Exploratory Data Analysis and the initial Data Preparation is an absolute necessity for each toolset being evaluated.
+This step is done once only and the resulting clean data is used for R-Studio and Azure Machine Learning Studio

 The Dataset: Mushroom data set:  http://archive.ics.uci.edu/ml/datasets/Mushroom

-This presentation compares the resulting Data Pipelines (DP).
-The first DP is accomplished using the toolset R-Studio (RS).
-The second DP is accomplished using Microsoft Azure Machine Learning Studio (AML).

 # Data Manipulations